exo-explore/exo/README.md

 The current recommended way to install exo is from source.

+### Prerequisites

+- Python>=3.12.0 is required because of [issues with asyncio](https://github.com/exo-explore/exo/issues/5) in previous versions.

 ### From source

-Python>=3.12.0 is required because of [issues with asyncio](https://github.com/exo-explore/exo/issues/5) in previous versions.

 ```sh
 git clone https://github.com/exo-explore/exo.git
 cd exo
 pip install .
 ```

+### Troubleshooting

+- If running on Mac, MLX has an [install guide](https://ml-explore.github.io/mlx/build/html/install.html) with troubleshooting steps

 ## Documentation